-The conclusion I’ve drawn from the articles I have read is that other primates such as the great apes and orangutans go through similar biological changes and that if you hold on through these times, on the other side, you will find that overall enjoyment trends upwards again as time progresses starting from the early to mid 50s on.
+The conclusion I’ve drawn from the articles I have read is that other primates such as the great apes and orangutans go through similar biological changes and that if you hold on through these times, on the other side, you will find that overall enjoyment trends upwards again as time progresses starting from the early to mid-50s on.
 Most people report improvements in their lives including the enjoyment they get from their social circles.

-It can also be tough when things like divorce or death has been introduced in your life.
+It can also be tough when things like divorce or death have been introduced in your life.
 This season can feel quite lonely.
 In general, it is a good idea to remember that in life, nothing is permanent.

 Friendships are available when you go to work on yourself, and you spend time learning to enjoy who you are.

-My husband finds that most of his friendships come from hobby related activities during these years, and finding new hobbies has helped him a lot.
+My husband finds that most of his friendships come from hobby-related activities during these years, and finding new hobbies has helped him a lot.

 50 years old and beyond with no friends While most people have made their close friends by this point, and it may feel difficult to break into new relationships, don’t give up.
 Hobby-related activities, community projects, neighbors and volunteering can be great opportunities to connect.